Paranormal Lockdown

 Paranormal Lockdown is a paranormal reality television series that was executively produced by Nick Groff, formerly known from Ghost Adventures.
 The series follows Nick Groff and fellow paranormal researcher Katrina Weidman (formerly of Paranormal State) as they confine themselves for 72 straight hours in what they claim to be some of the most haunted locations.

 The first season aired on Destination America from March 4, 2016 to April 8, 2016.
 The second season aired from December 16, 2016 to March 3, 2017 on TLC.
 On November 20, 2018, it was announced that season three would premiere on December 4, 2018, returning to Destination America.
 On February 14, 2019, Groff announced via a video Instagram post that Paranormal Lockdown would not be returning.

 Premise

-The series features Nick Groff, a paranormal investigator who is "on a mission to discover something new in the paranormal field", and paranormal researcher Katrina Weidman who both spend 72 hours together in reportedly haunted places.
+The series features Nick Groff and Katrina Weidman, two paranormal investigators who are "on a mission to discover something new in the paranormal field", Nick and Katrina both spend 72 hours together in reportedly haunted places.
 Groff and Weidman believe that "the longer they stay, the more the spirits will communicate with them and the more information they can gather about the unknown".
 The opening introduction for the show is:

 72 hour confinement...in the most haunted locations...in search of groundbreaking evidence.